eja/wikilite/README.md

 * **Cross-Platform**: Available for Linux, macOS, Windows, and as a native Android application.
 * **Minimal Deployment**: Requires only the Wikilite executable and the database file on POSIX platforms.
 * **Offline Operation**: Complete functionality without internet connectivity.
-* **Dual Interfaces**: Command-line interface for terminal usage and web interface for browser-based access.
+* **Multiple Interfaces**: Command-line interface for terminal usage, web interface for browser-based access, and a Model Context Protocol (MCP) server for integration with AI assistants and LLM environments.
 * **Interactive Wizard**: When started without command-line options, Wikilite enters an interactive mode that guides users through database setup and search operations.

 ## Installation